sambuccid/hulipaa/users_and_roadmap.md

 ### when showing results the code should escape html
 If the pages are in html or contain html, we should not render it in the results

+### Use regex to define link for each page
+It is possible to use a regex and a substitution string to cover most scenarios to generate the link of a page FOr now we just ask to pass a function to `buildIndex`, but for most cases it might be overkill.
+We did a spike in the "open result" story(AC2) and we should have already all the necessary tools, there are also some examples of useful regexes in the story

 ### visually appealing
 Need to provide the default configuration for the front end with a generic, neutral but visually appealing theme/style